wiseStann/CCollections/INSTRUCTIONS.md

 ### - Running

-Well, now we have built the project and we want to use the library in our code.
-Let's assume that we have a file 'test.c':
+Well, now you have built the project and you want to use the library in our code.
+Let's assume that you have a file 'test.c':

 ```c
 #include <stdio.h>